This Thanksgiving, display some unusual pumpkin and squash varieties.

 ‘Jarrahdale’, a ghostly pumpkin from Australia stores well for up to nine months.

-I display pumpkins and other colorful winter squash, not only for Halloween, but through Thanksgiving.
+I display pumpkins and other colorful winter squash from Halloween through Thanksgiving.
 Our Pilgrim forefathers subsisted on these edibles during their harsh winters, thanks to the Narragansett Indians who gave them seeds, growing advice and easy recipes.

 The Pilgrims had gone hungry their first winter, turning up noses at the long-storing foods like pumpkin and squash.
 When summer came, the colonists planted the seeds given to them by their Native American neighbors.
 That’s why I pick my pumpkins carefully so that they enhance my Thanksgiving decorations and stay edible for future use.